Who Will Replace Luis Enrique As Barcelona Boss? The Main Candidates - beIN SPORTS

 The Sevilla boss is undoubtedly the flavor of the month right now as far as Barça’s ideal candidate goes.
 Sampaoli stepped into European football after immense success first with a exciting, enterprising Universidad de Chile.
 There he won three league titles and the 2011 Copa Sudamericana in emphatic fashion.
 His brand of football blew many away, and thrust him into the spotlight as one of the most exciting coaches around.

 Bigger things were to come though, and this time with Chile.
-He guided the nation its first major International honor, claiming the Copa America in 2015, before stepping down as a return to club football beckoned.
+He guided the nation to its first major International honor, claiming the Copa America in 2015.
+This on the back of a scintillating World Cup showing where they hammered the first nails in the coffin of a great Spain side.
+A return to club football beckoned, however.

 They also qualified for the last 16 of the Champions League for the first time since 2009-2010, and face a very much winnable second leg against Leicester City to make it to the quarters.

 While this is all impressive, it’s the brand and style of play that Sampaoli believes in that captures the imagination.
 It’s why Barça players and fans alike, have the Argentinean boss as their ideal pick.
-Sampaoli is energy, enthusiasm and expansiveness in a single package.
-He’s a clever tactician and influenced by the great Marcelo Bielsa, where he no doubt picked up his penchant for entertainment from.
+Sampaoli is energy, enthusiasm, ambition and exceeding the limits in a single package.
+He’s a clever tactician and influenced by the great Marcelo Bielsa, where he no doubt picked up his penchant for entertainment.

-Sampaoli is potentially the bright sunlight Barça needs after these grey days of Luis Enrique.
-Off the field he can lift players, and motivate them to unexpected heights.
+Sampaoli is potentially the bright sunlight Barça needs after the grey days of Luis Enrique.
+Off the field he can lift players and motivate them to unexpected heights.
 On it, his teams are intelligent and vibrant.
 The only negative at this point seems to be his lack of links with Barça, a key factor behind the scenes at Camp Nou when choosing a coach.

 If Barça wishes to be reinvigorated as a club, then Sampaoli is a no brainer.